 Imfinzi (durvalumab) is a programmed death-ligand 1 (PD-L1) blocking antibody.

-Imfinzi is specifically indicated for the treatment of patients with locally advanced or metastatic urothelial carcinoma who:
+Imfinzi is specifically indicated for the following:

 - for patients with Stage III non-small cell lung cancer whose tumor cannot be removed by surgery (unresectable) and whose disease has not progressed following platinum-based chemotherapy given at the same time as radiation therapy.

 The FDA approval of Imfinzi for non-small cell lung cancer was based on the PACIFIC study in 713 patients with unresectable Stage 3 NSCLC who completed at least 2 cycles of concurrent platinum-based chemotherapy and radiation before starting study drug.
 Imfinzi was tested against placebo.
 The endpoints were progression free survival and overall survival.
 The median time for PFS was 16.8 months for 476 patients receiving Imfinzi compared with 5.6 months for 237 patients receiving placebo.
 Subjects in the Imfinzi arm had a 48% lower chance of lung cancer growing or spreading than those receiving placebo.